-If there is a significant upturn in the demand for the manufacturing and assembly of semiconductor products as has occurred in recent quarters as a result of the COVID-19 global pandemic, the available supply of wafers and packaging services may be limited.
+If there is a significant upturn in the demand for the manufacturing and assembly of semiconductor products as occurred in fiscal 2022, the available supply of wafers and packaging services may be limited.
 As a result, we could be required to obtain additional manufacturing and assembly capacity in order to meet increased demand.
 Securing additional manufacturing and assembly capacity may cause our wafer fabrication and assembly costs to increase.
+Inflationary pressures may also cause our wafer fabrication costs to increase.
 If we are unable to offset these increased costs by increasing the average selling prices of our products, our gross margins will decline.